AD2611/CSES-PROBLEM-SET/README.md

 # CSES-PROBLEM-SET
-Solution of the preoblems from cses
+Solution of the problems from cses